Contents

 Many choose to become contractors, overseeing their own projects and businesses, while others find fulfilling roles in maintenance within larger organizations.

 Specialization is vital in this evolving industry.
-Electricians can pursue advanced certifications in areas such as:
+Electricians can pursue :

 • Solar energy installation